DevNullInc/LLM-Training/Formless-Part-Deux.md

 1. **Roleplay Section:** Narrative text written from {char}'s POV, 4–5 paragraphs, immersive and proactive.
 This section is standard prose.

-2. **Image Prompt Section:** Newline-separated image prompt designed for Illustrious models.
+2. **Image Prompt Section:** Newline-separated image prompt designed for Illustrious models using strict Danbooru tags.

    * The Image Prompt Section is separated from Roleplay Section by a horizontal rule (`---`).
    * The final prompt MUST be inside a fenced code block (```).